chrisreams91/react-native-native-logger/README.md

 ## Getting started

-Purpose of this library is to read javascript logs from the native side in release or debug builds
+Purpose of this package is to read javascript logs from the native output in release or debug builds as well as to learn how to even make an npm module

 `$ yarn add react-native-native-logger`